cosmos/cosmos-sdk/docs/architecture/adr-027-deterministic-protobuf-serialization.md

 While rule number 1. and 2. should be pretty straight forward and describe the default behavior of all protobuf encoders the author is aware of, the 3rd rule is more interesting.
-After a protobuf 3 deserialization you cannot differentiate between unset fields and fields set to the default value<sup>3</sup>.
+After a protobuf3 deserialization you cannot differentiate between unset fields and fields set to the default value<sup>3</sup>.
 At serialization level however, it is possible to set the fields with an empty value or omitting them entirely.
 This is a significant difference to e.g. JSON